tlogan/ERST/README.md

     - encode fibonacci as an example to motivate 2-induction and test k-induction.
     - type annotations
     - subtyping
+- in paper, write rules in a declarative style that does not imply downward propagation
 - in paper, note importance of generating constraints on argument variables
 - in paper, note importance of renaming and extrusion in imp-imp rule
     - renaming to solve for conclusion under local assumption